 As a parent I have always wished for my children to grow up thinking independently, become loving partners and eventually supportive parents.
 I have also encouraged them to be happy, thoughtful cooks too.
-Never more so than when they first left home.

-The roster of film and TV personalities that have trooped along to Nestlé, Kraft or Rank/Hovis/McDougall to add their grinning faces to the labels of processed foods, is evidently expanding.
-All this whilst shamelessly turning up on chat shows to proselytise about the wellbeing of our planet, our human species in general and the next generation in particular.
-Seasonal, local, fresh and sustainable clearly gets second billing after the royalty payments.
+I was reminded of this when strolling the aisles of an A-list supermarket and passing the parade of B-lister’s pasta sauces and chemically stabilised foods.
+The growing roster of film and TV stars, celebrity chefs or sports personalities that have trooped along to Unilever, Nestlé, Kraft or Rank/Hovis/McDougall to add their grinning faces to the labels of processed foods, all whilst shamelessly turning up on chat shows to espouse their concerns over the well-being of our planet, our human species in general and the younger generation in particular.
+Seasonal and sustainable cooking, alongside crucial issues of self sufficiency, frequently get second billing after the royalty payments and the vanity profile.
+Our present, destructive food ‘system’ is skewed enough, without the rich and famous trying their opportunistic hand on the tiller.

 Penne alla Carbonara from The River Café Cook Book (1995) Rose Gray and Ruth Rogers